shahakL/secure-coding-mcp/README.md

 # secure-coding-mcp
-An MCP to help AI agents write better, safer code
+Secure Coding MCP Server.

+This server helps AI agents write more secure code by guiding them through a structured thought process focused on security considerations and best practices.